Wiley (publisher): Brands and partnerships

-Open Access
+Open access

-In 2016, Wiley started a collaboration with the open access publisher Hindawi to help convert nine Wiley journals to full open access.
+In 2016, Wiley began a collaboration with the open access publisher Hindawi to help convert nine Wiley journals to full open access.
 In 2018 a further announcement was made indicating that the Wiley-Hindawi collaboration would launch an additional four new fully open access journals.
+In 2023, over 8000 fictitious academic papers were retracted from Hindawi journals.
+As of April 2024, about 10% of all manuscript submissions Wiley received are flagged as fictitious.

 On January 18, 2019, Wiley signed a contract with Project DEAL to begin open access to its academic journals for more than 700 academic institutions.
 It is the first contract between a publisher and a leading research nation (Germany) toward open access to scientific research.

 Higher education

 Higher Education's "WileyPLUS" is an online product that combines electronic versions of texts with media resources and tools for instructors and students.
 It is intended to provide a single source from which instructors can manage their courses, create presentations, and assign and grade homework and tests; students can receive hints and explanations as they work on homework, and link back to relevant sections of the text.

 "Wiley Custom Select" launched in February 2009 as a custom textbook system allowing instructors to combine content from different Wiley textbooks and lab manuals and add in their own material.
 The company has begun to make content from its STMS business available to instructors through the system, with content from its Professional/Trade business to follow.

 In September 2019, Wiley entered into a collaboration with IIM Lucknow to offer analytics courses for finance executives.